 The Kawasaki Z900 is one of the underdogs, a somewhat lesser-appreciated gem in the middleweight sports bike segment.

-The Z900 loses the limelight to its much more attractive stablemate the Z900RS, and just isn’t as hot in the market as competitors like the Triumph Street Triple RS or the Yamaha MT-09 SP.
+The Z900 loses the limelight to its more attractive stablemate the Z900RS, and just isn’t as hot in the market as competitors like the Triumph Street Triple RS or the Yamaha MT-09 SP.

 There’s a lot to like about the Kawasaki Z900, starting with its engine.
 Its engine is a peach.
-It’s perfectly suited to the motor.
+It’s perfectly suited to the chassis.
 It makes just the right amount of torque to get the wheel off the ground in anything up to fourth gear without overpowering it.
 And the suspension is firm, but not likely to upset you, even on bumpy roads.

 The Z900 is a well-loved bike by everyone who rides it.
 Here are a few things people say as praise